BrainImaging/brics-docs/docs/administration.md

 This field indicates whether all the spectra in this project are inverted (i.e. upside-down).
 This occurs on some scanners / sequences  when there is a 180 degree phase shift.
 MIDAS will usually fix this during its phase-correction, and so for most projects, select **False** for this field.
 However, for projects where the spectra do appear upside-down, select **True**.

 ### autonorm
-This field indicates whether or not the Gaussian Mixture Model autonormalization algorithm (see Gurbani et. al., *Tomography* 2019) for ratio images.
+This field indicates whether or not to normalize all metabolite series by contralateral normal appearing white matter (NAWM).
+See below for which options are available for normalization.
 In most cases, you want this to be set to **True**.

+### autonorm_algorithm
+There are currently two NAWM algorithms available i

 ### redcap
 This set of fields allows this BrICS project to be connected to a REDCap database for pulling in subject metadata.